 When you return home, take these steps: Follow your doctor’s instructions on sitting, bending, or sleeping positions.Continue with your physical therapist’s exercise program.Follow your doctor’s instructions.

-Call your doctor if any of these occur: Signs of infection such as fever or chillsProblems at the incision site such as redness, swelling, pain, bleeding, or drainingNausea or vomitingPain that does not go away with the pain medication you have been givenNumbness or tingling in the lower legChest pain or trouble breathing
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection such as fever or chillsProblems at the incision site such as redness, swelling, pain, bleeding, or drainingNausea or vomitingPain that does not go away with the pain medication you have been givenNumbness or tingling in the lower legChest pain or trouble breathing

 If you have an emergency, call for emergency medical services right away.